elastic/apm-nodejs-http-client/README.md

   Elasticsearch keywords.
 Strings larger than this will be trucated (default: `1024` bytes)
 - `truncateErrorMessagesAt` - The maximum size in bytes for error messages.
 Messages above this length will be truncated.
-Set to `-1` do disable truncation.
+Set to `-1` to disable truncation.
 This applies to the following properties:
   `error.exception.message` and `error.log.message` (default: `2048`
   bytes)